 Brand new on the market, the professional level LC Machine is completely different from any other clay machine on the market.
-It comes in two models, the Mammoth with 9 ½” (241mm) wide rollers, and the Elephant with 7 ½” (191mm) wide rollers.
+It comes in two models, the Squirrel and the Elephant, both with 7 ½” (191mm) wide rollers.
 Both models have lots of clearance under the rollers, removable blade assemblies, and a bolted-on handle that won’t fall out.
 A motor is not available at this time, but you can use your own cordless drill to power this machine.
 The 2:1 gear ratio makes this machine easy to crank.
-The thickness setting system on the LC Machine is vastly different from the other machines on the market, and can go from zero to ½” thickness (Mammoth and Elephant 12).
-The Elephant 6 can only go to ¼” thickness, which is still thicker than other machines.
+The thickness setting system on the LC Machine is vastly different from the other machines on the market, and can go from zero to ½” thickness.
 Read my review of the LC Machine here.

 What Kind of Clayer Are You?

 Okay, that was a recap of how each of the machines lines up.
 But what are your needs?
 Here are my thoughts on what’s the best pasta machine for polymer clay artists of various styles and types.
 Which one of these clayers is most like you?